ElpadoCan/SpotMAX/spotmax/docs/source/misc/install.rst

     stable spotMAX version.
 However, if you require new features to be implemented as fast as possible we recommend installing from source.

-    If you plan on contributing to the code, see the :ref:`how-to-contribute` section.
+    If you plan to contribute to the code, see the :ref:`how-to-contribute` section.

 Install stable version